Wilmington Healthcare Database Privacy Notice

 Can I opt out?

-Please note: apart from regulatory obligations, all other types of communication listed above, are considered ‘promotional’ for the purposes of data protection.
+Please note apart from regulatory obligations, all other types of communication listed above, are considered ‘promotional’ for the purposes of data protection.
 Therefore, if you opt-out you will not receive some of these services and communications that you may rely on or find useful in your role.
-Also note that the Binley’s database is used for services and communications from other healthcare organisations, including the NHS themselves so you may stop receiving information that is relevant to your role if you opt-out.
+Also note that the database is used for services and communications from other healthcare organisations, including the NHS themselves, so you may stop receiving information that is relevant to your role if you opt-out.
 Also, it may take time for all services that you receive to stop.
-If you have a paid-for membership for subscription then communications relating to this may continue until you end your membership or subscription.
-You can change your preferences at any time via our website, http://dpwh.uk.
-Alternatively, you can call 01268 495681 or email us at email@example.com
+If you have a paid-for membership or subscription, then communications relating to this may continue until you end your membership or subscription.
+You can change your preferences at any time by calling 01268 495681 or email us at email@example.com

 Can I opt in or out on behalf of another person?

-Organisations and other individuals are not permitted to opt-out or give consent on behalf of an individual (unless they are doing so with the full knowledge and express permission of the individual - in this instance we will ask for confirmation).
-If this opt-out effects their current subscriptions, services or regular communications in any way then we may contact them to confirm this request.
+Organisations and other individuals are not permitted to opt-out or object to processing on behalf of an individual (unless they are doing so with the full knowledge and express permission of the individual – in this instance we will ask for confirmation).
+If this opt-out affects their current subscriptions, services or regular communications in any way then we may contact them to confirm this request.

-We hold basic information about your role (name, title/role, organisation, address etc. professional code, prescribing grade where relevant) to allow us to communicate with you, provide services to you and/or validate that you are a genuine healthcare professional, The rest is down to how you prefer to receive information, whether by mail, email, phone or online or via social media.
+This allows us to communicate with you, provide services to you and/or validate that you are a genuine healthcare professional.
+Data will be validated regularly to ensure it is compliant, correct and up to date.
 Some communications lend themselves better to different channels, for example: email may be the quickest way to receive a drug safety notice, or a mailing may be the best way to receive a product sample or patient information packs.
-The more information we have about you, your role and your preferences, the more targeted and relevant we can be with the services and communications we offer to you.
+The more information we have about you and your role, the more targeted and relevant we can be with the services and communications we offer to you.

 How will my information be kept?